iamharshtita/restro-crud-api/readme.md

 2. **/api/view**: This endpoint will display the entire list of food items present in the database.

-*Request Payload: None
+*Request Payload: None.
-Method: GET
+Method: GET.
-Request Headers: None
+Request Headers: None.
 Response: Status Code along with the list of food items.*